 - 1. Continued to upgrade Denbigh software to provide more information and student details.
 This is an ongoing process as software updates are introduced that best suit MGS's needs.
-This was monitored in 2021 and will continue into 2022 but other software Administration Systems will be explored in 2022. - 2.
+This was monitored in 2021 and continued in 2022 and upgraded in 2023. - 2.
 Additional software installed to computers in the Computer Lab to enable the school to use the Microsoft Teams portal and new educational programmes and video.
-This will continue in 2022 as course offerings are extended. - 3.
+This will continue in 2024 as course offerings are extended. - 3.
 Upgraded software to administration computers.
-Improvements continued to be made in 2021 through improved resources and software, but it is an ongoing project and will continue to be monitored in 2022.
+Improvements continued to be made in 2023 through improved resources and software, but it is an ongoing project and will continue to be monitored in 2024.